Kafva/nass/README.md

 5. Modify the server configuration, `./arm64/conf/nass.yml`, if neccessary

-6. Use the `nass` role to complete the setup.
+6. Use the `nass` role.

+7. Import the keys for each user as the `nass` application user